mohammadaliawan/ls-prep/notes.md

 - `**`Exponentiation
 - `%` Modulo

-`puts 9 / 2` When you do arithmatic with integers, you will get intger answers
+`puts 9 / 2` When you do arithmatic with integers, you will get integer answers

 ## Strings